|Survey name||New orders in the construction industry|

 Information about the methods used to compile the interim construction price index can be found in the first article published in June 2015, as well as the main strengths and limitations of this interim solution.

 For further information about improvements since made to Construction Output Price Indices, please see the Construction Output Price Indices Quality and Methodology Information report and Section 5 of the impact of improvements to construction statistics article, published on 27 September 2017.
-As a result of these further improvements, the indices are no longer considered an interim solution.
+Because of these further improvements, the indices are no longer considered an interim solution.

-The constant price series is seasonally adjusted using a seasonal adjustment software tool called X-13-ARIMA.
+The constant price series is seasonally adjusted using a seasonal adjustment software tool called X-13-ARIMA-SEATS.
 This allows the production of constant price, seasonally adjusted (KPSA) estimates.
-The current reference year is set to 2005, therefore, the constant price series is in 2005 prices.
-Development work is underway to re-reference the price series to a year more in line with the construction output data.
+The current base year is set to 2005, therefore, the constant price series is in 2005 prices.

 How we quality assure the data